risc0/risc0/README.md

 *journal* that represents the official output of the computation.

 Presuming the method terminated correctly, a *receipt* is produced, which provides the proof of correct execution.
-This reciept consists of 3 parts, the method ID of the method run, the journal written during execution, and a blob of opaque cryptographic data called the *seal*.
+This reciept consists of 3 parts: the method ID of the method run, the journal written during execution, and a blob of opaque cryptographic data called the *seal*.

-The verifier can then verify the receipt, and examine the log.
-If any tampering was done to the method ID, the journal or the seal, the reciept will fail to verify.
+The verifier can then verify the receipt and examine the log.
+If any tampering was done to the method ID, the journal, or the seal, the reciept will fail to verify.
 Additionally, it is cryptographically infeasbile to generate a valid reciept unless the output of the journal is the exactly correct output for some valid execution of the method whose method ID is in the reciept.